Quasar-Admin-Templates/quasar_prime_admin_template/README.md

 ### In summary, Quasar Prime Template is more than an admin dashboard; it's a dynamic toolkit designed to empower developers in creating exceptional, scalable, and visually striking web applications.
 Experience the difference with Quasar Prime Template – where innovation meets ease of use.

+#### In closing, we extend the assurance that all transactions are final, and no refunds shall be provided.

 # Screenshots

 1. Dashboard